Skip to Main Content

 Candidates for all School District positions will be announced at the deliberative session on February 3, 2024.
 Information about the candidates on the School District website will also be available following the deliberative session.

 Article 2 is the proposed Newmarket School District operating budget.
 The FY25 proposed budget is $27,772,282.
 This represents a 4.3% increase over FY24 or $1,140,497.
 If the proposed budget is defeated, the Default Budget is $27,066,373.
-The detailed narrative developed by the school administration to explain the School Board’s FY 2025 proposed budget can be found at this link.
+View the detailed narrative developed by the school administration to explain the School Board’s FY 2025 proposed budget.

 The biggest challenges in developing the FY25 budget have been rising costs due to inflation and the loss of grant funding that we have used to pay for necessary positions.
 When we began developing the FY25 budget in the summer of 2023, inflation was around 4% after being as high as 7% throughout 2022.
 Inflation impacts all operating expenses, including utilities, maintenance, and employee benefits.